 Will there be food and refreshments available on site?
 Yes, numerous food vendors offer a variety of food and beverages throughout the weekend.
-A free hydration station is available on the main path to refill your water bottles throughout the event.
+A free hydration station is available near the south entrance to refill your water bottles throughout the event.

 Is alcohol served onsite?
 The festival grounds are fully licensed.
 Patrons must be 19 years of age or older to purchase alcohol.
 Proof of ID is required.
 Please note that NO outside alcohol is permitted onsite and will be confiscated by security upon entry to the festival grounds.
 Security bag checks will be in place at all entrances to the festival grounds.

 When is the Opening Ceremony?
 The Opening Ceremony will kick off this year’s festival on Thursday, June 21st at 7:00pm in the Trend Micro Paddler’s Paradise tent on the beach.
 Immediately followed by our top fundraising teams taking to the water in our Charity Challenge Cup races!